WeDoTDD/reactjs-fullstack-tdd-kata/README.md

     - Note: uses [webpack dev server](https://webpack.js.org/configuration/dev-server)
     - GraphQL Service ☝ (step 1)️ must be running

-## ☕️ Kata Requirements for "Coffee Roasters Website"
+## ☕️ Kata
 *If you don't like Coffee, tough luck!*

+### Description
+This kata entails adding features to the "Coffee Roasters Website", a place where people can find the very best roasters on the planet.

 #### 🖥 Requirements
 - Implement the following features below with [Test Driven Development](http://wiki.c2.com/?TestDrivenDevelopment)